 * I doubt she’ll ever get that customer back, especially if his girlfriend broke up with him

 * Had it been a different situation, I probably would have left and placed my order elsewhere

-* If that business had a computer with a simple system in place, she would have the details of all her past customers and would be able to send out special discounted deals to those cusotmers that would potentially generate more revenue.
+* If that business had a computer with a simple system in place, she would have the details of all her past customers and would be able to send out special discounted deals to those customers that would potentially generate more revenue.

 The list can go on, and it’s almost scary to think there are businesses out there that are still without computers.
-In this example it seems like the extra expense was one of the reasons why she didn’t want to invest in a computer for her business.
+In this example, it seems like the extra expense was one of the reasons why she didn’t want to invest in a computer for her business.
 With First Capital Business Finance, we offer a wide variety of financial products that can help all types of businesses.
-Assuming this florist was accepting credit cards as one form of payment, the business was more than likely qualified for our unsecured business loans, also know as our Business Cash Advance program.
-Qualifications are simple, and the approval process is fast and painless, typically within 48 hours you will know if you are approved.
+Assuming this florist was accepting credit cards as one form of payment, the business was more than likely qualified for our unsecured business loans, also known as our Business Cash Advance program.
+Qualifications are simple, and the approval process is fast and painless, typically within 48 hours, you will know if you are approved.
 If you are approved, you can have funds in your business account as soon as 5 business days.
 The most appealing part of the Business Cash Advance program, there is no collateral required!
 So those are just two examples of how avoiding technology can hurt your business, are you one of these businesses?
-Sit back and think how making the move on any type of technology for your business can be a positive impact and and in return will increase your bottom line.
+Sit back and think about how making the move on any type of technology for your business can be a positive impact and in return will increase your bottom line.